larryv/githooks/README.txt

   - Git, obviously

-  - A shell that conforms to POSIX [4] or comes close enough [A]
+  - A shell that substantially conforms to POSIX [4][A]

-  - The usual Unix tools, including:
+  - A Unix toolset that substantially conforms to POSIX [5], including:

       - m4(1) (build)